Constitution of the International Relations Council of Northeastern University

 Article IX: Selection of Conference

-Section 1: The IRC, as long as it remains invited, shall attend the following conferences: The National Model NATO, the National Model Arab League, and the Southeast Regional Model Arab League.
+Section 1: The IRC, as long as it remains invited, shall attend the following conferences: The International Model NATO, the National Model Arab League, and McGill Model United Nations Assembly.
+The IRC recognizes that its right to travel to these programs is contingent on its adherence to IRC and University Policies.

-Section 3: The IRC, as long as the applicable governing bodies maintain their support and interest, shall host the following conferences: The Northeast Regional Model Arab League, the Boston Regional High School Model UN, and the Boston Model Arab League Summit or the Boston High School Model Arab League.
+Section 3: The IRC, as long as the applicable governing bodies maintain their support and interest, shall host the following conferences: The Northeast Regional Model Arab League, the Boston Regional High School Model UN, and Boston Model Arab League (BOSMAL) or the Boston High School Model Arab League.

 Section 4: The IRC will automatically attend and/or host all conferences attended and/or hosted in the previous academic year unless motions to cancel a conference are made.